JeremyRand/namecoin.org/_posts/2020-08-28-porting-namecoin-in-tor-browser-to-windows.md

 First off, since this endeavor was going to involve some changes to StemNS, I figured this was a good opportunity to investigate an odd bug that was happening in StemNS sometimes.
 I had noticed last year that in a fresh Tor Browser install, if Namecoin was enabled on the first run, Tor Launcher would indicate that Tor bootstrap had stalled at the "loading authority certificates" stage.
 I found that spamming the Tor Launcher buttons to cancel and retry connecting would usually make the connection succeed after 5-10 tries, which seemed to suggest a race condition.
-After quite a lot of manual inspection of StemNS logs, I found something odd.
+After quite a lot of manual inspection of StemNS logs, I found something odd:
-The Tor control spec states that the `__LeaveStreamsUnattached` config option will cause all streams to wait for the controller (StemNS in this case) to attach them.
+While the Tor control spec states that the `__LeaveStreamsUnattached` config option will cause all streams to wait for the controller (StemNS in this case) to attach them, this was empirically not what was happening.
-However, empirically, this was not what was happening.
+Rather, streams created as a result of user traffic (e.g. Firefox or Electrum-NMC) were waiting for StemNS to attach them, but streams created by Tor's bootstrap were still automatically being attached.
-Streams created as a result of user traffic (e.g. Firefox or Electrum-NMC) were waiting for StemNS to attach them, but streams created by Tor's bootstrap were still automatically being attached?
 The Tor control spec goes on to say the following:

 > Attempting to attach streams
 > via TC when "__LeaveStreamsUnattached" is false may cause a race between